jserot/rfsm/README.md

 We here have three instances of the `cntmod2` model.
 These instances are synchronized using two internal, shared events named `R0` and `R1`.

-A graphical view of global model (obtained by invoking the `rfsmc` compiler with the `-dot` option) is given below
+A graphical view of global model (obtained by invoking the `rfsmc` compiler with the `-dot` option and displaying this file with [Graphviz](http://www.graphviz.org)) is given below

 ![](https://github.com/jserot/rfsm/blob/master/docs/figs/ctrmod8-top.png "")